-When all things are already considered, the next question to ask yourself, Do you need a Whole House Water Filter?
+When all things are already considered, the next question to ask yourself is, Do you need a Whole House Water Filter?
 This entirely depends on what you do with your water.

 Another thing to consider is how many people will benefit from it.
-If you have a small to medium sized family, a whole house water filter is a good choice to get.
-Otherwise if you are only living in a small apartment, then other water filter products may be the one to get instead.
+If you have a small to medium-sized family, a whole house water filter is a good choice to get.
+Otherwise, if you are only living in a small apartment, then other water filter products may be the ones to get instead.

 Drinking VS Whole House Water Filter?

-Most people are confused with different types of filtration system and its functionality.
-What are the difference between drinking and whole house water filter?
+Most people are confused with different types of filtration systems and their functionality.
+What is the difference between drinking and a whole house water filter?

-Below are the 4 differences between the two types of water filter:
+Below are the 4 differences between the two types of water filters:

 Serve A Different Purpose

-Whole house water filter primary serves as a gatekeeper for preventing water contaminants from getting into the house.
+The whole house water filter primarily serves as a gatekeeper for preventing water contaminants from getting into the house.

 Whole house water filters are often installed right after the inlet of the pipe which is located outside of the house or in the garage.

-The benefits of water filter for whole home extend to not just to human, it prevents appliances to be worn out easily.
-It removes hard water elements which can clog the pipe of dishwasher and water heater.
+The benefits of water filters for the whole home extend not just to humans, it prevents appliances to be worn out easily.
+It removes hard water elements which can clog the pipe of the dishwasher and water heater.

-While drinking water filter only focus on providing drinkable water, the filtration systems are quite spot on in removing contaminants.
-Reverse osmosis system is one of the technique that removes 99.99% of contaminants from tap water.
+While drinking water filters only focus on providing drinkable water, the filtration systems are quite spot-on in removing contaminants.
+A reverse osmosis system is one of the techniques that removes 99.99% of contaminants from tap water.